Know your Boost from your CPA? Facebook Page insights from ad account insights?

 Click through rate – a measure of the number of people who clicked on your ad.

-The power editor is the tool used to manage your ads in bulk.
+Power Editor (depreciated as of fall 2018) The power editor is the tool used to manage your ads in bulk.
 Yes, power editor is the main tool advanced advertises use.
 New features are given to the power editor first, then some of those are rolled out to the ads manager.

 Ads manager is the main tool most beginner and intermediate Facebook advertisers use.